leanprover-community/blog/posts/2021-the-bottomline.md

 Since the mathlib repository was created in summer 2017, each year has been bigger than the last.
-As an end-of-year retrospective, let's see how the library developed in 2021.
+As an end-of-year retrospective, we look at how the mathlib library and community have developed in 2021.

 ## Statistics